 What Is the Most Valuable Purple Stone?

 Generally, purple diamonds are the most valuable.
-Their rarity and desirability mean they typically command an incredibly high price, and since price often relates to value, that makes purple diamonds the most valuable purple gemstone in the eyes of most people.
+Their rarity and desirability mean they typically command high prices.
+Since price often reflects value, purple diamonds are the most valuable purple gemstones in the eyes of most people.

 For opaque lavender gemstones, purple jade is likely the most accessible option.
 However, alternatives like purple phosphosiderite are also worth considering, as they typically have a light lilac hue.

 If you enjoy jewelry with unique contrasting elements, ametrine can also feature shades close to lavender.
-When coupled with the yellow seen due to the citrine, this creates a striking color combination with distinct springtime vibes.
+When paired with the yellow from the citrine, this creates a striking colour combination with distinct springtime vibes.